gleechi/gleechi.github.io/pages/0.11.0/unity/unity_get_started_installation.content.md

 ### Installing the Unity Engine plugin

 If you start from scratch, just create a new, empty project in Unity.
 It is recommended to always use the most recent Unity version in terms of major version number (e.g., 2020.x.x, 2021.x.x, etc).
-Unity and the VirtualGrasp SDK are very robust in terms of up- or downgrading inside a major version for your projects.
+Unity and the VirtualGrasp SDK are very robust in terms of up- or downgrading inside a major Unity version for your projects.

 {% include image.html file="unity/unity_new_project.png" alt="New Unity Project" caption="Create a New Project in Unity" %}

 To import VirtualGrasp into your Unity project, go to Assets → Import Package → Custom Package and import the VirtualGrasp *.unitypackage.
 After doing this, you should find the main VirtualGrasp installation under ThirdParty/VirtualGrasp in your Unity project.

+### Updating the Unity Engine plugin

+If you are updating the VG SDK in your project, it we **strongly recommend to remove the old version before importing the new one**, to avoid clutter of old files.
+The whole VG SDK is placed into a single folder (by default ThirdParty/VirtualGrasp) to make the update process as convenient as possible for you.
+If you are customizing files inside the VG SDK, you should backup your old state or use a versioning system such as git.

 ### Getting Started with VirtualGrasp and the Console View